ddevguru/Sirjan_AI/README.md

 </html>

-App.js (in frontend/src):
+App.js (frontend/src):

-Defines the main app structure with routing and components.
+Defines the app structure with client-side routing using react-router-dom.

-Example structure:

 import { BrowserRouter, Routes, Route } from 'react-router-dom';
 import Home from './pages/Home';